camisatx/RoboticsND/projects/deep_learning/README.md

 The actual FCN model consists of two encoder layers, the 1x1 convolution layer, and two decoder block layers.

 The first convolution uses a filter size of 32 and a stride of 2, while the second convolution uses a filter size of 64 and a stride of 2.
+Both convolutions used same padding.
+This padding combined with a stride of 2 causes each layer to halve the image size, while increasing the depth to match the filter size used.

 The 1x1 convolution layer uses a filter size of 128, with the standard kernel and stride size of 1.